WelcomeParty InformationComposDownloadContactSponsers

 Do I have to enter a compo?

 A lot of people are often left thinking "my work won't be good enough" but this is rarely the case.
+You do not have to submit a long and epic demo at Syntax and many prods (especially nuskool) are short and sweet.

 [ Back to Top ]